jradxl/remmina-python-plugins/README.md

 All API entries for v1.4.35 obtained by print(dir(remmina)) added to any "init" function and the output seen in the terminal window.
 Sorted alphabetically, with comma as a delimiter.
 Note the difference between def \__init__(self): and def init(self, gp):
+The Remmina Python Plugin API is coded in "python_wrapper_remmina.c" and some of the available functions are shown in the structure, "static PyMethodDef remmina_python_module_type_methods[] = {"

 BUTTONS_CANCEL,
 BUTTONS_CLOSE,